Will A First Class Education Spell The Demise of The Desmond? | FE News

 Grade Inflation, The Evidence

 We all know about grade inflation at GCSE, it’s easy to track and trace.
 Higher qualifications are trickier to measure and compare, but even just a cursory big picture inspection of the data for degree classifications clearly reveals the inflation of top grades.
 This is not just a bit of inflation, but Weimar-Republic-style hyperinflation!
-Gavin Williamson reckons if we just fast forward a few years (37 and a half to be precise!) at the current rate every student in the land will get a first!
+Gavin Williamson, the former education secretary, reckoned if we just fast forwarded a few years (37 and a half to be precise!) at the current rate every student in the land would get a first!
 What’s the point in that!

 As any freshly graduated economics student with a first from LSE will inform you, rampant inflation leads to massive devaluation and that’s what’s happening; here, inflation in grades results in devaluation of reputation and meaning and all those barrowloads of hard work will leave you penniless.